RobertTalbert/calculus/assessments/FunctionsBootcamp.md

 **Do I have to watch the videos?** No. If you feel your background is good enough to not need them, it's fine to not watch them.
 Or, you can watch other videos; or use a textbook instead.
 The videos are just there to help.

 **What are the academic honesty guidelines for this?** Treat it like a Checkpoint.
-The syllabus says this about ch
+The syllabus says this about Checkpoint collaboration:

+>No interactions at all with another person or with unauthorized sources on the internet is allowed.
+Any evidence of using information from another person or source will be investigated as academic dishonesty.

+*For this assignment, basic textbooks on high school algebra and precalculus along with videos from the web will be considered "authorized sources".*

+**So, is there any help I can get on this?** Of course!
+The videos are helpful, as are many other resources.
+And you can ask questions in drop-in hours as needed.
+Just stay away from other human interac
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0Mjg5MTg2NF19
+eyJoaXN0b3J5IjpbNTY5OTc3MTYxXX0=
 -->